-Only Shareholders of the Corporation who are listed on its register of Shareholders on the record date of April 22, 2024 (the "Record Date") are entitled to receive notice of and to attend and vote at the Meeting (See "Voting of Proxies" above).
+Only Shareholders of the Corporation who are listed on its register of Shareholders on the record date of April 22, 2025 (the "Record Date") are entitled to receive notice of and to attend and vote at the Meeting (See "Voting of Proxies" above).
 Each Common Share outstanding on the Record Date carries the right to one vote.

-As at April 22, 2024, the Corporation had 345,101,533 Common Shares issued and outstanding.
-To the knowledge of the Directors and executive officers of the Corporation, as of April 22, 2024, no Shareholder beneficially owns, or controls or directs, directly or indirectly Common Shares carrying 10% or more of the voting rights attached to all outstanding voting securities of the Corporation entitled to vote at the Meeting.
+As at April 25, 2025, the Corporation had 454,313,934 Common Shares issued and outstanding.
+To the knowledge of the Directors and executive officers of the Corporation, as of April 25, 2025, no Shareholder beneficially owns, or controls or directs, directly or indirectly Common Shares carrying 10% or more of the voting rights attached to all outstanding voting securities of the Corporation entitled to vote at the Meeting, other than as follows: